Purpose of the document

 - recurring transactions (e.g. created through the duplication function)

 - non-Internet payments (manual entry by the merchant, created by the merchant, etc.)

 E-commerce sites can be the targets of carding operations.
 Carding is used by fraudsters to check the validity of card numbers that were stolen or generated fraudulently by creating mass fake transactions.
-WL Sips’s anti-carding system can detect carding attacks, can alert you, and can combat these attacks (additional fraud checks, blocking of a card before the capture phase, etc.).
+Worldline Sips’s anti-carding system can detect carding attacks, can alert you, and can combat these attacks (additional fraud checks, blocking of a card before the capture phase, etc.).

 The available features enable you to optimise your management and improve the service provided to customers (e.g. debit upon shipment of the goods).

 These management interfaces allow for:

 - the total or partial cancellation of transactions before they are captured

 - the total or partial validation of transactions so they are captured